 We have adopted a DRIP that provides for the reinvestment of any distributions that we declare in cash on behalf of our stockholders, unless a stockholder elects to receive cash.
 As a result, if our Board of Directors declares a cash distribution, then our stockholders who have not "opted out" of the DRIP will have their cash distributions automatically reinvested in additional shares of our common stock, rather than receiving a cash distribution.
-If our shares are trading at a premium to net asset value, we typically issue new shares to implement the DRIP, with such shares issued at the greater of the most recently computed net asset value per share of our common stock or 95% of the current market value per share of our common stock on the payment date for such distribution.
+If our shares are trading at a premium to net asset value, we typically issue new shares to implement the DRIP, with such shares issued at the greater of the most recently computed net asset value per share of our common stock on the payment date for such distribution.
 If our shares are trading at a discount to net asset value, we typically purchase shares in the open market in connection with our obligations under the DRIP.